GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/MigrationGuide.md

 ###Guide
 Let's start to see if we can Use Azure WebSites.
 WebSites have some neat features that will simplify your develpment and your administration.
-If WebSites doesn't fit into your solution during this document you'll be redirected to Cloud Srvices and than to plain Virtual Machines.
+If WebSites doesn't fit into your solution during this document you'll be redirected to Cloud Services and than to plain Virtual Machines.

 - [Migration of the Front-End](/migrationguide/Websites/)

 Now we have to migrate the database.
-Let's start to see if we can you Azure SQL Database.
+Let's start to see if we can use Azure SQL Database.

 - [Migration of the database](/migrationguide/SQL-database/)